Cognigy/Documentation/docs/ai/empower/nlu/external/external-nlu-intent-recognition.md

 ### Train Multiple Flows

-If you have more one Flow in your Agent, follow these steps:
+If you have more one Flow in your Project, follow these steps:

-1. In the left-side menu of the Agent, navigate to **Build > Flows**.
+1. In the left-side menu of the Project, navigate to **Build > Flows**.
 2. On the **Flows** page, check if the **Train all Flows** button exists.
 If the **Train all Flows** button is not enabled for your environment, specify the `FEATURE_TRAIN_ALL_PROJECT_FLOWS` feature flag in the `values.yaml` file for on-premises installations or contact [Cognigy technical support](https://docs.cognigy.com/help/get-help/).
 3. Click **Train all Flows**.